wikilab/wikilab-api/README.md

 There are two methods available for authentication: HTTP Basic and session token.
 HTTP Basic authentication should only be used to request a new session token or when session token don't have enough permission to access(or update) the resource(i.e. changing user's password).

-To auth a user using session token, add the custom header "X-SESSION-TOKEN" with the value of the token you have.
+To auth a user using session token, set the custom header "X-SESSION-TOKEN" with the value of the token you have.

 ### Sessions